neuromodulation/wjn_toolbox/wiki/FreeSurfer4windows10.md

 You can now run recon-all from windows command line or within matlab or python using:

-*bash -ic "recon-all -i yourfile.nii -s yoursubjectname -all*
+*bash -ic "recon-all -i yourfile.nii -s yoursubjectname -all"*